saskatoon-seals/design-patterns/README.md

 # Object Orientented Design Patterns

-Implementations of different design patterns from the Gang of Four "Design Patterns" book.
+Implementations of different design patterns from the "Gang of Four Design Patterns" book.

 NOTE: All of the folders are Eclipse Java projects.
 If you have Eclipse, just clone the repository and set the Eclipse workspace to point to the cloned repository.